n3ddu8/blueberry/README.md

 >   - udev rules: currently only supporting devices supported by Fedora IOT OOTB.
 >   - ZFS: generally not recommended on Raspberry PI devices due to poor performance with USB drives.
 >   - nvidia: while some older cards have been made to work with RPI devices, this is a pretty uncommon use-case.
->   - automatic system updates: Fedora IOT doesn't support automatic system updates, hopefully an alternative solution will be added in due course.